-- A. For a while it looked as though the making of semiconductors, which America had invested and which sat at the heart of the new computer age, was going to be the next casualty. - B. Its scientists were the world's best, its workers the most skilled. - C. How things have changed! - D. The mid-1980s brought one inquiry after another into the causes of America's industrial decline. - E. Some huge American industries, such as consumer electronics, had shrunk or vanished in the face of foreign competition. - F. Some of the nation's largest businesses shrink in size when they appear on the government's database of federal contractors.
+- D. The mid-1980s brought one inquiry after another into the causes of America's industrial decline. - E. Some huge American industries, such as consumer electronics, had shrunk or vanished in the face of foreign competition. - F. Some of the nation's largest businesses shrink in size when they appear on the government's database of federal contractors.

 If sustainable competitive advantage depends on work force skills, American firms have a problem.
-71 Skill acquisition is considered an individual responsibility.
+51 Skill acquisition is considered an individual responsibility.
 Labor is simply another factor of production to be hired-rented at the lowest possible cost-much as one buys raw materials or equipment.

 The lack of importance attached to human resource management can be seen in the corporate hierarchy.
 In an American firm the chief financial officer is almost always second in command.
-72 The executive who holds it is never consulted on major strategic decisions and has no chance to move up to Chief Executive Officer (CEO).
+52 The executive who holds it is never consulted on major strategic decisions and has no chance to move up to Chief Executive Officer (CEO).
 By way of contrast, in Japan the head of human resource management is central-usually the second most important executive, after the CEO, in the firm's hierarchy.

 While American firms often talk about the vast amounts spent on training their work forces, in fact they invest less in the skills of their employees than do either Japanese or German firms.
-73 And the limited investments that are made in training workers are also much more narrowly focused on the specific skills necessary to do the next job rather than on the basic background skills that make it possible to absorb new technologies.
+53 And the limited investments that are made in training workers are also much more narrowly focused on the specific skills necessary to do the next job rather than on the basic background skills that make it possible to absorb new technologies.

 As a result, problems emerge when new breakthrough technologies arrive.
-74 More time is required before equipment is up and running at capacity, and the need for extensive retraining generates costs and creates bottlenecks that limit the speed with which new equipment can be employed.
-75 And in the end the skills of the population affect the wages of the top half.
+54 More time is required before equipment is up and running at capacity, and the need for extensive retraining generates costs and creates bottlenecks that limit the speed with which new equipment can be employed.
+55 And in the end the skills of the population affect the wages of the top half.
 If the bottom half can't effectively staff the processes that have to be operated, the management and professional jobs that go with these processes will disappear.

-- A. If American workers for example, take much longer to learn how to operate new flexible manufacturing stations than workers in Germany (as they do), the effective cost of those stations is lower in Germany than it is in the United Stated. - B. The head of human resource management is one of the most important executives in the firm. - C. The money they do invest is also more highly concentrated on professional and managerial employees. - D. Human resource management is not traditionally seen as central to the competitive survival of the firm in the United States. - E. The post of head of human resource management is usually a specialized job, off at the edge of the corporate hierarchy. - F. The result is a slower pace of technological change.
+- A. If American workers for example, take much longer to learn how to operate new flexible manufacturing stations than workers in Germany (as they do), the effective cost of those stations is lower in Germany than it is in the United States. - B. The head of human resource management is one of the most important executives in the firm. - C. The money they do invest is also more highly concentrated on professional and managerial employees. - D. Human resource management is not traditionally seen as central to the competitive survival of the firm in the United States.

+- E. The post of head of human resource management is usually a specialized job, off at the edge of the corporate hierarchy. - F. The result is a slower pace of technological change.